| Yet again folks,

 temperature stress-relief range for cast iron is 450 to 550C,

+so this was at least promising.
 Andrew sets the gap after heat treating.
 He uses red heat,

 so I guess that is better in case the heat changes the dimensions